-Bryan Kohberger dined at Moscow restaurant where Idaho murders victims worked
+Bryan Kohberger rumours denied by Moscow restaurant where victims worked

-Idaho murders – update: Bryan Kohberger dined at Moscow restaurant where victims worked ‘at least twice’
+Idaho murders – update: Bryan Kohberger rumours denied by Moscow restaurant where victims worked

 Mr Kohberger is accused of the fatal stabbings of Kaylee Goncalves, Madison Mogen, Xana Kernodle and Ethan Chapin in Moscow, Idaho, on 13 November